Probing the limits of optical cycling in a predissociative diatomic molecule: Predissociation measurement

 \subsection{Predissociation measurement analysis}

-The yield of our CBGB source is relatively stable short term while showing significant drift long term.
-In order to reduce the systematic error due to number fluctuations, we put a reference stage before and after every other stages within a group when taking the data.
-For example, in $B(v'=0)$ predissociation measurement, data was taken in the following order: \textit{Unperturbed} $\rightarrow$ \textit{Cleanup} $\rightarrow$ \textit{Unperturbed} $\rightarrow$ \textit{X-A Depletion} $\rightarrow$ \textit{Unperturbed} ... \textit{X-B Depletion + Cleanup} $\rightarrow$ \textit{Unperturbed}.
-The reference stage of $B(v'=1)$ method I is \textit{Unperturbed}, while for method II it is \textit{State Prep + Cleanup v0}.
-To calculate the ratios, we divide the signal by the average signal from the calibration shots before and after.
-We repeat the sequence of measurements multiple times and collect all the ratios.
+The yield of our CBGB source {exhibits some slow} drift.
+In order to reduce errors due to {molecule} number fluctuations, we {insert} a reference stage before and after every other stage within a group when taking data.
+For example, in the $B(v'=0)$ predissociation measurement, data are taken in the following order: \textit{Unperturbed} $\rightarrow$ \textit{Cleanup} $\rightarrow$ \textit{Unperturbed} $\rightarrow$ \textit{X-A Cycling} $\rightarrow$ \textit{Unperturbed} ... \textit{X-B Cycling + Cleanup} $\rightarrow$ \textit{Unperturbed}.
+The reference stage for $B(v'=1)$ method I is \textit{Unperturbed}, while for method II it is \textit{State Prep + Cleanup v0}.
+To calculate the ratios, we divide the signal by the average signal from the calibration shots before and after. {The entire group} of measurements {is repeated} multiple times.
 The averaged ratios can be found in Tables \ref{tab:v0 table}, \ref{tab:v1 table 1}, and \ref{tab:v1 table 2}.
-The values in parenthesis denote the $2-\sigma$ statistical error.
-A graphical representation of the analysis process and a histogram of all five ratios can be found in Figure \ref{fig:graphical_ratios}.
+The values in parentheses denote the $2\sigma$ statistical errors.
+A graphical representation of the analysis process and histograms of all five ratios can be found in Fig. \ref{fig:graphical_ratios}.

-With the ratios measured, we use a Bootstrapping method \cite{Efron_1979_bootstrapping,EfroTibs_1993_bootstrapping,davison_hinkley_1997_bootstrap} to derive the mean value and build confidence interval of the predissociation probabilities depicted in Fig. \ref{fig:Prediss_fig}.
-This method is particularly useful as it does not require any additional assumptions about the data, such as the independence assumptions typically made for standard error calculations.
-We considered several other analysis methods, such as bootstrapping pair-wise and regular error propagation, but the outcomes were all within error of each other.
-Details of bootstrapping method can be found in Appendix \ref{sec:bootstrapping}.
+With the ratios measured, we use a bootstrap method \cite{Efron_1979_bootstrapping,EfroTibs_1993_bootstrapping,davison_hinkley_1997_bootstrap} to derive the mean values and build the confidence intervals of the predissociation probabilities depicted in Fig. \ref{fig:Prediss_fig}.
+This method is particularly useful as it does not require any assumptions about the data such as independence assumptions typically made for standard error calculations.
+We consider several other analysis methods, such as pairwise bootstrapping and regular error propagation, {and} the outcomes are all {in agreement with} each other.
+Details of the bootstrap method {are} in Appendix \ref{sec:bootstrapping}.

-To demonstrate the robustness of our measurement to small variations in FCFs, we calculate $P_{pd}$ using different values of FCFs obtained from various \textit{ab initio} calculations \cite{Gao_Summary_2014,Ramanaiah_1982_CaH_FCF} and show that for a range of theoretical FCFs, our measurement consistently produce a non-zero predissociation probability (Fig.\ref{fig:Prediss_fig} triangles).
-Moreover, we consider other potential loss channels, which are discussed in Appendix \ref{sec:loss}.